-- Wear gloves and laboratory coats when handling immunodiagnostic materials - Do not drink, eat or smoke in the areas where immunodiagnostic materials are being handled - This kit contains components of human origin.
+- o Do not drink, eat or smoke in the areas where immunodiagnostic materials are being handled. - This kit contains components of human origin.
 These materials were found non-reactive for HBsAg, HCV antibody and for HIV 1/2 antigen and antibody.
-These materials should be handled as potentially infectious, as no test can guarantee the complete absence of infectious agents - This kit contains components of animal origin.
-These materials should be handled as potentially infectious - Avoid contact with the acidic Stop Solution and Substrate Solution, which contains hydrogen peroxide and tetramethylbenzidine (TMB).
+However, these materials should be handled as potentially infectious, as no test can guarantee the complete absence of infectious agents. - This kit contains components of animal origin.
+However, these materials should be handled as potentially infectious. - Avoid contact with the acidic Stop Solution and Substrate Solution, which contains hydrogen peroxide and tetramethylbenzidine (TMB).
 Wear gloves and eye and clothing protection when handling these reagents.
 Stop and/or Substrate Solutions may cause skin/eyes irritation.
-In case of contact with the Stop Solution and the Substrate Solution wash skin/eyes thoroughly with water and seek medical attention, when necessary - The materials must not be pipetted by mouth
+In case of contact with the Stop Solution and the Substrate Solution wash skin/eyes thoroughly with water and seek medical attention, when necessary. - o The materials must not be pipetted by mouth.

-6. TECHNICAL HINTS
+TECHNICAL HINTS

-- Reagents with different lot numbers should not be mixed - Use thoroughly clean glassware - Use deionized (distilled) water, stored in clean containers - Avoid any contamination among samples and reagents.
-For this purpose, disposable tips should be used for each sample and reagent - Substrate Solution should remain colourless until added to the plate.
-Keep Substrate Solution protected from light - Stop Solution should remain colourless until added to the plate.
+- o Reagents with different lot numbers should not be mixed. - Use thoroughly clean glassware. - o Use deionized (distilled) water, stored in clean containers. - Avoid any contamination among samples and reagents.
+For this purpose, disposable tips should be used for each sample and reagent. - Substrate Solution should remain colourless until added to the plate.
+Keep Substrate Solution protected from light. - Stop Solution should remain colourless until added to the plate.
 The colour developed in the wells will turn from blue to yellow immediately after the addition of the Stop Solution.
-Wells that are green in colour indicate that the Stop Solution has not mixed thoroughly with the Substrate Solution - Dispose of consumable materials and unused contents in accordance with applicable national regulatory requirements
+Wells that are green in colour indicate that the Stop Solution has not mixed thoroughly with the Substrate Solution. - Dispose of consumable materials and unused contents in accordance with applicable national regulatory requirements.

-7. REAGENT SUPPLIED
+REAGENT SUPPLIED

 Kit Components State Quantity

 Antibody Coated Microtiter Strips ready to use 96 wells

 Conjugate Solution ready to use 13 ml

-Set of Standards liquid 6x 0.35 ml
+Human Leptin Receptor Standards (2, 5, 10, 20, 50, 100 ng/ml) liquid 6 x 0.35 ml

-Quality Control HIGH lyophilized 1 vial
+Quality Control High lyophilized 1 vial

-Quality Control LOW lyophilized 1 vial
+Quality Control Low lyophilized 1 vial

 Dilution Buffer ready to use 13 ml

-Wash Solution Conc.
-(10x) concentrated 100 ml
+Wash Solution Concentrate (10x) concentrate d 100 ml

 Substrate Solution ready to use 13 ml

 Stop Solution ready to use 13 ml

-Product Data Sheet + Certificate of Analysis - 1 pc
+Product Data Sheet + Certificate of Analysis 1 pc

-8. MATERIAL REQUIRED BUT NOT SUPPLIED
+MATERIAL REQUIRED BUT NOT SUPPLIED

 - Deionized (distilled) water - Test tubes for diluting samples - Glassware (graduated cylinder and bottle) for Wash Solution (Dilution Buffer) - Precision pipettes to deliver 10-1000 μl with disposable tips - Multichannel pipette to deliver 100 μl with disposable tips - Absorbent material (e.g. paper towels) for blotting the microtitrate plate after washing - Vortex mixer - Orbital microplate shaker capable of approximately 300 rpm - Microplate washer (optional).
-[Manual washing is possible but not preferable.] - Microplate reader with $450 \pm 10$ nm filter, preferably with reference wavelength 630 nm (alternatively another one from the interval 550-650nm) - Software package facilitating data generation and analysis (optional)
+[Manual washing is possible but not preferable.] - Microplate reader with 450 ± 10 nm filter - Software package facilitating data generation and analysis (optional)

-9. PREPARATION OF REAGENTS
+PREPARATION OF REAGENTS

-- >> All reagents need to be brought to room temperature prior to use - >> Always prepare only the appropriate quantity of reagents for your test - >> Do not use components after the expiration date marked on their label - Assay reagents supplied ready to use:
+All reagents need to be brought to room temperature prior to use.
+Always prepare only the appropriate quantity of reagents for your test.
+Do not use components after the expiration date marked on their label.

+Assay reagents supplied ready to use